 Many researchers believe (without proof) that Abraham Ballard is the son of Ralph Ballard, who is known to us from a single entry in the North Carolina Land Patents dated 6 April 1722.
 Ralph Ballard is the conjectured son of John Ballard, Jr of Nansemond County.
 An examination of Perquimans County tax lists (outlined below) demonstrate that it is very likely that Abraham was the son of Elisha Ballard, who patented land in Nansemond County that was re-patented in Perquimans County, North Carolina in 1743.

 In August 2015, a new participant joined the Ballard DNA Project, a descendant of Reuben Ballard and Apsilla Ballard.
-Apsilla was a daughter of this Abraham Ballard; it is very likely (but to date not proven) that they were cousins, which, if true, supports placing Abraham Ballard in Lineage Group III with Lewis Ballard and Humphrey Ballard; the latter two were residing in Granville and Bute Counties in the mid-1750s.
+Apsilla is believed by some researchers to be a daughter of this Abraham Ballard; our conclusion (which will be published in due course) is that Apsilla was a daughter of Joseph Bentley.
 We are studying Reuben’s lineage and we will present our findings in due course.

 A list of the Masters & Mistresses of all the famileys from the Horse pull (?) to the Virginia Line

 - John Powell

 - James Sumner